Skip to primary navigation Skip to content Skip to footer

 a large balloon in the sky

-While Temecula did not officially become incorporated until 1989, the history of this area goes back much further than that.
-Temecula has come a long way from the origin of wine country to a past littered with conflicts, stagecoach robberies, and cowboys.
-Here are our ten favorite historical facts about Temecula, CA.
+While Temecula Valley did not officially become incorporated until 1989, the history of this area goes back much further than that. it has come a long way from the origin of southern california wine country to a past littered with conflicts, stagecoach robberies, and cowboys.
+Here are our ten favorite historical facts about Temecula, California.

 2. A Great Place to Live